"Copyright! the short film", is produced by Federation University Australia in collaboration with GoTAFE.

 The film is a narrative piece aimed at influencing and engaging students to understand their rights and obligations pertaining to copyrighted works.
 It largely refers to the provisions and exceptions in the Australian copyright law, but it also has some relevance to the Singapore context and gives a quick and succinct overview of copyright do's and dont's within the educational context.

-Faculty members hold copyright in the original Course Materials and Course Syllabus they create.
-This includes written lectures, power point presentations, study materials, tests, and in the selection of readings and assignments for their course.
-Faculty may like to include a copyright notice on their Course Materials to emphasize that they are protected and that students are not permitted to make copies of the course material or any part(s) of it.
-The form of the notice should contain the word copyright or the © symbol, the year the materials were created, and the name of the faculty member.
-Notations such as "All rights reserved" or "Students are entitled to use this material for the purpose of their own research or study only" may be used.
+Faculty members hold copyright to the original Course Materials that they create.
+These include written lectures, power point presentations, study materials, tests, and in the selection of readings and assignments for their courses.
+Faculty may include a copyright notice on their Course Materials to emphasize that they are protected, and that further reproduction and redistribution are not permitted.

-Students are obliged to respect copyright and may use Course notes and make copies of course materials for their own use only.
-They may not reproduce or allow others to reproduce and distribute lecture notes and course materials publicly in any way, whether or not a fee is charged, without written consent from Faculty.
-The making of unauthorised copies of course materials and course syllabus is prohibited.
+Students are obliged to respect copyright and may use course notes and make copies of course materials for their own use only.
+They may not reproduce, or allow others to reproduce, adapt, distribute, upload or make available for sale, all lecture notes and course materials publicly in any way, without written consent from the copyright owner.
+The making or distribution of unauthorized copies of course materials is strictly prohibited and any infringement may be subject to the disciplinary action by the University.

 Copyright is an intellectual property right recognized and protected by law.
 In Singapore this is essentially covered under the Copyright Act (Cap.
 63).
 Copyright exists in all forms of works, such as books, periodicals, magazines, compilations of information, photographs, manuscripts, computer programs, drawings, sculpture, music scores, lyrics, sound recordings, films, television broadcasts, cable programmes etc. Read more about the Singapore Copyright Act here and note the exceptions on Fair Dealing and Education, which allow for copying within the stipulated limits.
 The Act is currently being reviewed by Ministry of Law.